verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Configure an application to export traces to Jaeger

 The Jaeger agent sidecar is injected to application pods by the `"sidecar.jaegertracing.io/inject": "true"` annotation.
-You may apply this annotation to namespaces or pod controllers such as Deployments.
+You may apply this annotation to namespaces or pod controllers, such as Deployments.
-The subsequent snippet shows how to annotate an OAM component for Jaeger agent injection.
+The subsequent snippet shows how to annotate an OAM Component for Jaeger agent injection.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2